leonardlab/PlantDX_GAMES/README.md

 ## PLANNED UPDATES <br />
 this codebase is under construction to:
 1. add an additional mechanism to the base case model, supported by data from the COVID-Dx system. <br />
-2. refactor the model code into GAMESv2.0.0 from GAMESv1.0.1.<br />
+2. refactor the model code into the GAMESv2.0.0 framework,  from the GAMESv1.0.1 framework.
+"COVID-Dx" will also be removed from all file names that contain it in this step.<br />

-## INITIAL SETUP ON YOUR DEVICE <br />
+## SETUP ON YOUR DEVICE <br />
 ### macOS: <br />
 #### 1. install dependencies with your preferred package manager (I recommend conda--i.e. anaconda or miniconda-- or pip): <br />
 - dependencies: <br />